GluuFederation/gluu-gateway/README.md

 1. Backup, restore and migrate Kong instances using snapshots
 1. Leverages the security and upgradability of the oxd-server

-## Versions
+## Components

-These instructions use the following versions:
+Gluu Gateway uses the following components and versions:

 1. Gluu server 3.1.2
 1. oxd-server 3.1.2